unravelin/ravelinjs/README.md

 ## Upgrading

 Note that the format of the deviceId was changed in v1 to include a "rjs-" prefix.
 If you do any validation or parsing that checks for a particular format of the deviceId, please remove this logic and instead treat the deviceId as an opaque string.

+### Upgrading to RavelinJS v2 from RavelinJS v1

+There are no breaking API changes between v1 and v2.
+This major version release was made to signify the end of our support for browsers IE8 to IE10.
+IE11 continues to be supported.
+If you are unable to upgrade to v2 because you want to continue supporting any these browsers, please let us know.

+If you don't care about IE8-IE10, just go ahead and upgrade.

-### Upgrading to ravelinjs v1 from ravelinjs v0
+### Upgrading to RavelinJS v2 from RavelinJS v0

 If you are using RavelinJS v0 from a script or loaded via npm then equivalent functionality is now covered by bundles  with the core+track+encrypt components.